metricly/metricly-docs/content/capacity-monitoring/policies/create-conditions.md

 ## Metric Condition Deviation Types

 ### Baseline Deviation
-A [Baseline][1] Deviation test triggers an event and other optional notifications when the current value of a metric is above and/or below 4 standard deviations from its normal operating range.
-A Baseline Deviation test can also be used to trigger an event when the value of a metric is or is not deviating from its normal operating range.
+A [Baseline][1] Deviation test triggers an alert and other optional notifications when the current value of a metric is above and/or below 4 standard deviations from its normal operating range.
+A Baseline Deviation test can also be used to trigger an alert when the value of a metric is or is not deviating from its normal operating range.
 CloudWisdom determines the normal operating range of a metric based on the history of the actual values for that metric.
 The different Baseline Deviation tests are described below:

 - **Upper (Baseline) Deviation**: The current value of a metric is greater than or equal to 4 standard deviations above its normal operating range.
 - **Lower (Baseline) Deviation**: The current value of a metric is greater than or equal to 4 standard deviations below its normal operating range.